Resident234/php.net/pages/www.php.net_language.references.pass.php.md

 })();
 var_dump($x); // 10

 // Now the magic happens with using the reference (&amp;).
-Now we are actually accessing the contents of the &apos;$y&apos; variable that is outside the scope of the function.
-All the actions that we perform with the variable &apos;$y&apos; within the function will be reflected outside the scope of this same function.
+Now we are actually accessing the contents of the '$y' variable that is outside the scope of the function.
+All the actions that we perform with the variable '$y' within the function will be reflected outside the scope of this same function.
 Remembering this would be an impure function in the functional paradigm, since we are changing the value of a variable by reference.
 $y = 10;
 (function() use (&amp;$y){
     $y = $y*$y;